Secuoyas-Experience/secuoyas-theme/secuoyas-code/README.md

     ln -s ~/your.path.to.clone.folder/secuoyas-theme/secuoyas-code ~/.vscode/extensions/secuoyas-code

 Then reload or restart VS Code.
-The generated theme package should be in the list of installed extensions, and "Themer Dark" will be available in the list of themes.
+The generated theme package should be in the list of installed extensions, and "Secuoyas code" will be available in the list of themes.

 ----